 The hardest part is shelling the limes so you can pour the lime juice into them.
 Or, you can skip the lime shell part entirely and just make these in regular ol’ plastic shot glasses.

-For the record, you can totally make Jell-O shots without the alcohol.
-Not a bad idea if you’ll have kids around when you make these.
-I think I might make them again for July 4… // susannah
+For the record, you can totally make any kind of Jell-O shot without the alcohol.
+Not a bad idea if you’ll have kids around when you make them.

 Yields 16 1-ounce Jell-O Shots